12 Best Photography Spots for Classical Sydney Skyline

 Telephoto shots from there could be also very nice as well as wide-angle shots.

-Bradley's Head on Google Map.
+Bradley's Head on maps:

-Custom map with all 12 spots.
+Custom map with all 12 spots:

 Last very important tip